Impre-visible/minerr/README.md

 ## 📋 Description

 Minerr is a web application designed to simplify the process of creating and managing Minecraft servers.
-It provides an intuitive interface for users to set up their servers, manage configurations, and more.
+It is particularly aimed at users who want to deploy small servers for playing with friends, requiring minimal configuration effort.

 ## ✨ Features

 - Create Minecraft servers
-- Add mods, modpacks, and plugins
+- Add modpacks
-- Manage server configurations (e.g., ram, CPU, etc.)
+- Manage server configurations (e.g., ram, port etc.)
 - Monitor server performance

 ## 🛠️ Technology Stack